East Coast Trail Hiking Gear List

 Camping supplies we took included:

-• G4Free 4 pot set - 1000ml, 800ml, which we intent to both cook and eat from
+• G4Free 4 pot set - 1000ml, 800ml, which we intend to both cook and eat from

-• Toaks 400ml cups (x2) - light weight foldable handles, quick to cool down
+• Toaks 400ml cups (x2) - lightweight foldable handles, quick to cool down

 • Titanium Utility Cutlery Set Extra Strong Ultra Lightweight Professional (2 Forks, 2 Spoons, 2 Knives)